Drug Commercials on Television

 Why is 45% of all pharmaceutical drugs sold in the world, sold in the United States?
 Why is the general health of the population in the United States declining?

-About 443,900 deaths from prescription medications were reported to one of the United State’s poison centers, with analgesics/pain-killers being the deadliest, responsible for 11 per cent of all deaths reported.
+About 443,900 deaths from prescription medication were reported to one of the United State’s poison centers, with analgesics/pain-killers being the deadliest, responsible for 11 per cent of all deaths reported.
 Sedatives and antidepressants were the 5th and 6th major killers respectively.
 Why is one of the top selling off the shelf pain killers the leading contributor to liver failure in the United States?

 Almost anyone that has watched any quantity of television has been exposed to the prevalent advertising of Pharmaceutical drugs.
 The viewer can testify to at least one common phrase used in almost all of the ads.

-“Ask your doctor”
+“Ask your doctor.”